Mongrels (TV series): Plagiarism accusationsMongrels has attracted anger from production company Fit2Fill which claimed the BBC "ripped off" their 2001 Channel 4 sitcom Pets. Fit2Fill claimed they received 30 emails from people saying the series were similar, and they once pitched the idea of Pets to then BBC head of comedy Mark Freeland, who also acted as the executive producer of Mongrels.

 The producer of Pets, Andrew Barclay said: "We checked the BBC's Mongrels website this morning and the Beeb do appear to have hired the same puppet builders and puppeteers as Pets.
 We also notice that Mongrels' executive producer is Mark Freeland, to whom we did once pitch a Pets follow-up show."

 The co-creator and co-producer of Pets, Brian West, went on to post his views on a BBC blog post about Mongrels.
 Following this, a telephone conversation between West and Mongrels producer McCrum took place where McCrum, "claimed that no-one from the BBC production team had watched Pets before or during the development and production of their series."
 From this West responded that: "We might therefore conclude that any similarities between the two shows is 100% coincidental."
 West left people to judge for themselves whether Pets had been copied.

 Afterwards, Andy Heath, a puppet builder who worked for both Mongrels and Pets, said on the same blog that he met Adam Miller in 2002 after he [Heath] finished working on Pets in 2000, to work on Ripley and Scuff.
 Miller then began developing the idea for Mongrels in 2004.
 Heath then went on to say:

-Merchandise
+Home media

 The first series of Mongrels was released on DVD (region 2 and 4) and Blu-ray (region free) on 16 August 2010.
 The DVD and Blu-rays featured the unbroadcast pilot amongst their extras.
-A planned DVD and Blu-ray release of the second series was cancelled,.
+A planned DVD and Blu-ray release of the second series was cancelled.
 The DVD release of series two was later rescheduled for October 2012.
-The second series was made available on DVD on 8 October 2012 in the UK, available separately or as a boxset with series 1.
-A Blu-ray release of series 2 should become available soon, but no official date has been set for such a release as of June 2014.
-Both series are now available on iTunes and Netflix.
+The second series was eventually made available on DVD on 8 October 2012 in the UK, available separately or as a boxset with series 1.
+The Blu-Ray release remained cancelled.
+The series 1 DVD was also released in Australia in January 2013 with the same contents as the UK release.

+The show is available to purchase on Amazon Prime Video and iTunes in the United Kingdom.
+The show was released on Amazon Prime Video in the United States and iTunes in the United States and Canada, however these releases skip the final episode of the show.
+It was also made available on iTunes in Australia, however only the first season is available.
+All episodes were released on Hoopla in the United States, Canada, Australia and New Zealand in December 2021.